Cat Adoption - Budget Worksheet

 - Adoption fee.
 Fees vary widely from place to place, but often times there are discounts for adult or senior cats, for adopting cats with special needs, or for adopting a bonded pair of cats.

-- Collar, harness, and leash.
-Break-away collars are safest for cats.
+- Break-away collars are safest for cats.
 Also be sure to get a harness specifically made for cats (not a dog harness), as cats are extremely flexible and talented escape-artists.

-- Food and water bowls.
-You might also consider a pet drinking fountain - many cats enjoy free-flowing water and are encouraged to drink more.
+- pet drinking fountain - many cats enjoy free-flowing water and are encouraged to drink more.

-- Bedding.
-This can be one of many types of cat beds, or just a comfy towel or blanket that your new cat can call her own.
+- cat beds, or just a comfy towel or blanket that your new cat can call her own.
 Lots of cats actually prefer a simple cardboard box (it's a cat thing), which can be lined with a towel or some other soft material.
 Of course, your cat might just decide to claim your bed as her own!

 - Vaccines.
 Kittens need a several sets of shots to help protect them until their immune systems are fully developed.
 Adult cats with no vaccine history are usually vaccinated at the shelter prior to going home with a new family.
 Initial vaccines are typically included in the cost of adoption when adopting from a shelter or rescue organization (another great reason to adopt, not shop!).